devops-workflow/puppet_module_site_workflow/files/jenkins/images/README.md

 ==

 Currently used by plugins:
-- Custom Icon Column
+- Custom Job Icon - Requires png format
 - Sidebar
 - Anchor Chain

-Ideal logo image is 24x24 with a transparent background
+Ideal logo image is 24x24 with a transparent background in png format